robdmc/consecution/README.md

 Introduction
 ---
+The word <a href="http://www.dictionary.com/browse/consecution">"consecution"</a> refers to a logical sequence or chain of reason, and quite accurately describes the idea of chaining together processing nodes into a directed acyclic compuatation graph.

 According to Wikipedia,

 > The concept of pipelines was invented by Douglas McIlroy at Unix's ancestral home of Bell Labs, prior to the actual